 While many factors influence preterm birth, poverty has been established as an independent risk factor in addition to its correlation with other major risk factors, including maternal age, race, substance use, stress, nutrition, and prenatal care.
 Research is needed to tease out whether poverty is the primary factor differentiating poor U.S. infant health outcomes from those of peer nations, but certainly the US poverty rate of 17% and child poverty rate of 23% are strikingly higher than Canada’s respective rates of 12% and 13.3% or Sweden’s rates of 8% and 7%.

-As the above EPI figure shows, the real value of the federal minimum wage has dropped significantly in the last 50 years – so much that minimum wage workers today earn 25% less than minimum wage workers a half-century ago.
+The real value of the federal minimum wage has dropped significantly in the last 50 years – so much that minimum wage workers today earn 25% less than minimum wage workers a half-century ago.
 Working full time at the current federal minimum wage of $7.25/hour does not provide sufficient income to raise a family with two or more members above the federal poverty line, explaining the enormous difference in US child poverty rates compared with peer nations.

 While we don’t know that poverty is the only factor causing preterm births, it is strongly linked to that essential cause of low weight births and infant deaths.
 If the current push to raise the federal minimum wage to $15/hour succeeds, Komro and colleagues’ findings suggest low birth weight could drop by more than 7%, and post-neonatal deaths could drop by a staggering 28% in states using federal minimum wage levels .
 While it’s unlikely minimum wage increase alone could lead to a 28% drop in infant deaths, there is every reason to believe the positive impact on infant outcomes of higher minimum wages would be boosted by a significant minimum wage increase.